tendermint/tendermint/docs/architecture/adr-057-RPC.md

 - Needs a plugin to provide REST API
 - Migration will be disruptive and laborious

+There is an option of continuing with amino in the RPC layer.
+This is not preferable as it would mean keeping amino alive in the codebase.

 ## Decision

 > This section explains all of the details of the proposed solution, including implementation details.